 - gain control when it comes to your time using devices (even if much of your work takes place online)

-💥 BONUS: You’ll also receive a list of the best smartphone apps and software to help curb excessive use (counter-intuitive I know, but there are some GREAT tools available)
+BONUS: You’ll also receive a list of the best smartphone apps and software to help curb excessive use (this might sound counter-intuitive, but there are some GREAT tools available!)

 I loved Nicola’s talk at Women Who Get Shit Done.
 She’s a lady after my own heart when it comes to not being a slave to your smartphone, and gives practical tips to be more productive and disciplined and ultimately to have more freedom.

 Even though I consider myself proficient in this area, she really highlighted many areas where I was doing myself a disservice.
 Her factual insights and recommendations were a refreshing reminder to me and many others to reclaim our time and power one notification minimization at a time!

 I met Nicola at the WWGSD (Women Who Get Shit Done) Unconference at Waihi beach in 2017.
 Nicola offered to take a breakout session on "how to be smarter than your smartphone".
 Amongst other things, I had hoped to get some information around "breaking the chains" to my ever so faithful Samsung.
 I had long known that I had an unhealthy relationship with my cell.
 From midnight emails to 6am Facebook sessions, my phone had become more and more involved in my daily routines - we would interact at least every hour of the day.